ropensci/mcbette/paper.md

 codes, we should be able to reconstruct the evolutionary history of all species.
 An evolutionary history is commonly depicted by a tree-like figure, called a phylogeny, or simply 'tree'.
-The field of phylogenetics aims to construct the 'best' phylogeny from a the genetic codes of species.
+The field of phylogenetics aims to construct the 'best' phylogeny from the genetic codes of species.

 ![](man/figures/combined.png)